bbauska/W3Cx-1of5-CSS.0x/README.md

 <h4> Additional information:</h4>

 -   If you are new to the edX platform, we encourage you to [check out DemoX](https://www.edx.org/course/demox), a quick walk-through of an edX experience.
-It will help answer basic "how to\'s" on taking an edX course.
+It will help answer basic "how to&#39;s" on taking an edX course.

--   As an alternative, do not hesitate to browse the [courses\' FAQs in edX Help Center](https://support.edx.org/hc/en-us/categories/115002269607-Courses).
+-   As an alternative, do not hesitate to browse the [courses&#39; FAQs in edX Help Center](https://support.edx.org/hc/en-us/categories/115002269607-Courses).

 We sincerely hope that you will enjoy this W3Cx course.